 It has become more common to see pet owners choosing non-pharmacological options for pain management before adding in drug therapy.
 These treatment modalities can be excellent for managing chronic pain.
 For additional information, please request our handouts on acupuncture, laser therapy, and massage therapy.

-7) Physical Rehabilitation: There are several excellent rehabilitation centers in the Twin Cities.
-We generally refer our patients to John Nielsen, CVT-VTS, CVPP, CCRP at the Animal Emergency & Referral Center in Oakdale.
-Therapy may include aquatic therapy, underwater treadmill, physical manipulation, and rehabilitation exercises.
-In addition, we can discuss specific modifications to your pet's environment to help with mobility and to ease pain and discomfort.
+- Physical Rehabilitation: There are several excellent rehabilitation centers in the Twin Cities.
+We generally refer our patients to John Nielsen, CVT-VTS, CVPP, CCRP.
+He is in the process of transitioning to his own practice, K-9 in Motion, LLC, from a local referral center.
+Therapy may include physical manipulation and rehabilitation exercises.
+In addition, we can discuss specific modifications to your pet’s environment to help with mobility and to ease pain and discomfort.